TimSoethout/TimSoethout.github.io/_posts/2020-08-03-Path-Sensitive-Atomic-Commit.md

 We implemented code generators for the Rebel specifications to both 2PL/2PC and PSAC on the Akka actor toolkit.

 Experiments using the bank account system example above are scaled over an increasing number of nodes (and Cassandra database nodes) on Amazon AWS virtual machines.
-In this case there are as many money transfers as possible done picked uniformly from 1000 bank accounts.
+In this case there are as many money transfers as possible done, picked uniformly from 1000 bank accounts.
 This artificially increases the contention.
 The graph below contains a [violin plots](https://en.wikipedia.org/wiki/Violin_plot) that show all captured throughput numbers and a fit through it.
 The transparent line is the linear scalability upper bound.
 In this graph we see both algorithms and their throughput numbers.
 PSAC outperforms 2PL/2PC, which is explained by the increased concurrency.